 Slowcooker Greek Beef Ragout

-Cook on low for 7-8 hours (longer is absolutely fine).
+- Cook on low for about 8 hours (longer is absolutely fine).
 Remove the cinnamon stick, bay, and allspice.
 Shred the meat and season to taste if necessary.
 If you want, make a corn starch slurry, turn the slowcooker to high, and add it at the end for a few minutes to thicken up the sauce.

 *Note: I like allspice, a lot, so I use the high end (maybe even more).
 You could also use ground allspice, and I would start with a scant 1/2 tsp., adding more later if you want.